Precious025/Precious025/README.md

 - 👋 Hi, I’m @Precious025
 - 👀 I’m interested in Machine Learning and Mobile Application development.
 - 🌱 I’m currently learning Flutter.
-- 💞️ I’m looking to collaborate on Application development projects that involve
+- 💞️ I’m looking to collaborate on Application development projects that involves using machine learning algorithms.
 - 📫 How to reach me @original_Shubbs on twitter.

 <!---